 Certain long-lived assets are measured at fair value on a non-recurring basis.
 These assets are not measured at fair value on an ongoing basis, but are subject to fair value adjustments (i.e., impairments) in certain circumstances.
 The inputs associated with the valuation of long-lived assets are generally included in Level 3 of the fair value hierarchy.
-There were no events during the three months ended March 31, 2014 and 2013 which indicated that fair value adjustments of the Company's long-lived assets were necessary.
+As of June 30, 2014, there were no events that have occurred which indicated that fair value adjustments of the Company's long-lived assets were necessary.